per1234/esparto/README.md

-# Esparto v3.3 is a rapid development framework, synchronous task queue and GPIO manager (plus more) for ESP8266 devices.
+# Esparto v3.3 is a rapid development framework, synchronous task queue and GPIO manager with a rich webUI for ESP8266 devices.

 ## Click Image for youtube introduction worth 21,686 words...